Paper Currency

 1896 The Proof Sheets of the Educational Series

-On August 17, 2011, Stack's Bowers sold for $ 1.26 million including premium one of the most unusual sets of US bank notes.
-I had commented before the sale: Prestigious issue, full set, first copies, uncut, not circulated.
-All the qualities are in place for expecting $ 1M on this lot.
+On August 17, 2011, Stack's Bowers sold for $ 1.26M from a lower estimate of $ 1M one of the most unusual sets of US bank notes : prestigious issue, full set, first copies, uncut, not circulated.

 The series of Silver Certificates of 1896, known as the Educational Series, is often considered as the most artistic engraving in the history of American paper money.
 It was issued in three denominations, $ 1, 2 and 5, by the Treasury.

-On the observe, the $ 1 note shows History educating a youth at Washington DC.
+On the obverse, the $ 1 note shows History educating a youth at Washington DC.
 The $ 2 is devoted to Science: Electricity and Steam are two children looked favorably by the elder figures of Commerce and Manufacture.
 For $ 5, America dominates the World with the help of Electricity.
 The back is devoted to portraits of famous American people, two for each value.

 The head of the Bureau of Printing and Engraving received an authorization from his administration to keep the first sheet of each of the three values, each sheet including the serial numbers 1 to 4 of these editions.
 He did not cut them, and had them bound along with a short explanatory typewritten text in a thin book of tall folio size, 20 x 34 cm.

 After 2011, this volume has been reworked.
 The sheets of bank notes have been professionally removed from the book and analyzed by PMG (Paper Money Guaranty) which graded them AU55 (About uncirculated).
+Back to auction in one lot at Stack's Bowers, the broken set passed on August 7, 2014.
+It is illustrated in the release shared by CoinWeek.

 The series of Silver Certificates of 1896, known as the Educational Series, is often considered as the most artistic engraving in the history of American paper money.
 It was issued in three denominations, $ 1, 2 and 5, by the Treasury.

-On the observe, the $ 1 note shows History educating a youth at Washington DC.
+On the obverse, the $ 1 note shows History educating a youth at Washington DC.
 The $ 2 is devoted to Science: Electricity and Steam are two children looked favorably by the elder figures of Commerce and Manufacture.
 For $ 5, America dominates the World with the help of Electricity.
 The back is devoted to portraits of famous American people, two for each value.

 The head of the Bureau of Printing and Engraving received an authorization from his administration to keep the first sheet of each of the three values, each sheet including the serial numbers 1 to 4 of these editions.
 He did not cut them, and had them bound along with a short explanatory typewritten text in a thin book of tall folio size, 20 x 34 cm.

 After 2011, this volume has been reworked.
 The sheets of bank notes have been professionally removed from the book and analyzed by PMG (Paper Money Guaranty) which graded them AU55 (About uncirculated).
+Back to auction in one lot at Stack's Bowers, the broken set passed on August 7, 2014.
+It is illustrated in the release shared by CoinWeek.

 #OTD 8/16/2011 @ #WorldsFairOfMoney @StacksBowers gets record price for #SilverCertificates https://t.co/0c04rGKoh6 pic.twitter.com/INZ7Qkv0L9